-Siva Kumar Kalugasalam, is our Executive Director and he was appointed to the Board on 17 August 2020.
+Mr. Siva Kumar Kalugasalam, is our Executive Director and he was appointed to the Board on 17 August 2020.

-Siva Kumar Kalugasalam's experiences span over 26 years with Public Audit Firms and renowned corporate players in varied industries such as Aviation, Manufacturing, Construction, Security, Education, Talent Management, and International Trading (Import & Export) of FMCG who have local, regional and global presence.
+Mr. Siva Kumar's experiences span over 27 years with Public Audit Firms and renowned corporate players in varied industries such as Aviation, Manufacturing, Construction, Security, Education, Talent Management, and International Trading (Import & Export) of FMCG who have local, regional and global presence.

-Siva Kumar Kalugasalam was the Group Chief Executive Officer at APFT Berhad since mid-April 2019 until 31 July 2020.
-Siva Kumar started his career with APFT Berhad in 2016.
+Mr. Siva Kumar was the Group Chief Executive Officer at APFT Berhad since mid-April 2019 until 31 July 2020.
+He started his career with APFT Berhad in 2016.
 In August 2018, he was appointed as the Chief Operating Officer.
+He was appointed as the Executive Director of Zen Tech International Berhad in August 2020, overseeing the Finance and Operations of the Group.
+In March 2022, he was appointed as the Independent Non-Executive Director and Chairman of the Audit Committee of AHB Holdings Berhad.

-Siva Kumar has a Bachelor of Business in Accounting from University of Technology, Graduate Diploma in Business and Management from University of Sunshine Coast / Segi University and Master of Business Administration from University of Wales Trinity St David, UK.
-Siva Kumar is also a Fellow of the Institute of Public Accountants, Australia, a Fellow of the Institute Financial Accountants, UK, a Member of the Management Institute of Malaysia, a Fellow of the Chartered Management Institute, UK and Member of Malaysian Institute of Human Resource Management.
-Currently, he is the Non-Independent and Non-Executive Director of AHB Holdings Berhad.
+Mr. Siva Kumar has a Bachelor of Business in Accounting from University of Technology, Graduate Diploma in Business and Management from University of Sunshine Coast / Segi University and Master of Business Administration from University of Wales Trinity St David, UK.
+He is also a Fellow of the Institute of Public Accountants, Australia, a Fellow of the Institute Financial Accountants, UK, a Member of the Management Institute of Malaysia, a Fellow of the Chartered Management Institute, UK, a Member of Malaysian Institute of Human Resource Management, Chartered Audit Committee Director of the Institute of Internal Auditors Malaysia and Member of Institute of Corporate Directors Malaysia.